AWS Network Load Balancer – NLB

 • CLB and ALB maintain session stickiness using cookies.

-• NLB uses a built-in 5-tuple hash table in order to maintain stickiness across backend servers.
+• NLB supports sticky sessions using a built-in 5-tuple hash table to maintain stickiness across backend servers.

 • NLB idle timeout for TCP connections is 350 seconds.
 Once the timeout is reached or the session is terminated, the NLB will forget the stickiness and incoming packets will be considered as a new flow and could be load balanced to a new target.